RamXX/assetdownloader/README.md

 ## Caveats

 There is currently no test coverage, and very little error handling.
+The `yfinance` download function sometimes just fails obtaining ticker data dor some symbols for no apparent reason.
+The only solution is to run the program again, which will cleanup the previous run and download only what's missing.

+You should also run this on a virtual environment if possible, given some of the libraries had to be kept at a specifc version.

 ## Disclaimer